 Dr Ashley Crawford (Founder and co-curator) is a freelance cultural critic based in Melbourne.
 He writes regularly on the arts for The Age, The Australian, The Financial Review, The Sydney Morning Herald, Australian Art Collector, Art World, Art Monthly, Eyeline and numerous other magazines and newspapers.
 He is the author of a number of books on Australian art including Transformations: The Work of Sonia Payes (Thames & Hudson), Spray: The Work of Howard Arkley (Craftsman House), Wimmera: The Work of Philip Hunter (Thames & Hudson), Gelderland: The Work of Stephen Bush (Sante Fe Museum, USA) and First Life, Xin Dong Cheng (Beijing).
 He is the former editor of World Art, 21.C and Photofile magazines.
 He has curated numerous exhibitions including shows for The Australian Centre for Contemporary Art, Melbourne, The Institute of Modern Art, Brisbane, Monash University Gallery, Melbourne, the Centre for Contemporary Photography, Melbourne, the Jewish Museum of Australia and 24 Hour Art, Darwin and was one of the curators of the Tarrawarra Museum of Art Biennial, 2010.
 He was granted a Doctorate in Philosophy at the University of Melbourne in 2016.

 Tony Lloyd (Founder and co-curator) gained his Masters degree in painting at RMIT University in 2001.
 Since that time he has become renowned for his dramatic realist paintings of enigmatic landscapes.
-Tony Lloyd has had twenty six solo exhibitions over the past twenty years and has shown widely in Australia and internationally.
+Tony Lloyd has had twenty seven solo exhibitions and has shown widely in Australia and internationally.
 Lloyd’s work has featured in publications such as ART + Climate = Change from Melbourne University Press and New Romantics, Darkness and light in Australian Art by curator Simon Gregg.
 His works were also featured in ABC TV’s The A-Z of Contemporary Art.
 Lloyd has held artist residencies at The British School at Rome, Italy and at Canvas International Art in the Netherlands.
 His paintings are in numerous public collections including the State Library of Victoria, Gippsland Art Gallery, RMIT Gallery, Artbank, the City of Boroondara and the City of Whitehorse.
 Lloyd has received recognitions for his work, winning the John Leslie Art Prize, the Belle Arti Prize, the Sulman Highly Commended prize, the Gold Coast Art prize People’s choice award, the Boy’s Choice award at the Kings School Art Prize, the RMIT Post Graduate Award as well as Development Grants from the Australia Council for the Arts.
-Lloyd lives and works in Melbourne.www.tonylloyd.com
+Lloyd lives and works in Melbourne.www.tonylloyd.info

 Michael Landy has been engaged in the financial services industry for the past 37 years.
 He has been a financier and financial adviser since 1972 and he is the Director of Eagle Financial Solutions in St Kilda Road Melbourne, Victoria.
 He specialises in capital raising, company reconstructions and problem solving.
 His management experience includes directorships and management of finance, manufacturing and technology companies.
 Landy is a Justice of the Peace of Victoria.